N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Introduction

-In a recent letter by the present authors, which reported on the completion of all quadratic-in-spin interactions at the 5PN order \cite{Kim:2021rfj}, a new finite-size feature was found related with these tidal effects at the point-mass sector, which is unique to spinning objects with a new unknown UV coefficient which thus provides a new unique probe for gravity and QCD.
-In the present paper we provide in full detail the derivation of all these quadratic-in-spin sectors at the next-to-next-to-next-to-leading order (N$^3$LO), for generic compact objects and in generic settings, at the PN state of the art, along with the related host of useful quantities and observables.
-The derivation is carried out via the EFT of spinning gravitating objects \cite{Levi:2015msa}, and see \cite{Levi:2018nxp,Levi:2017kzq}, which provides a critical independent conceptual framework to tackle general sectors in PN theory, such as those in the present high PN orders.
-The derivation here builds on the public code \texttt{EFTofPNG} introduced in \cite{Levi:2017kzq}, and on applications and extensions of this framework in \cite{Levi:2011eq,Levi:2014sba,Levi:2014gsa,Levi:2015uxa,Levi:2015ixa,Levi:2016ofk, Levi:2019kgk,Levi:2020kvb,Levi:2020uwu,Levi:2020lfn,Kim:2022pou}.
+In a recent letter by the present authors, which reported on the completion of all quadratic-in-spin interactions at the $5$PN order \cite{Kim:2021rfj}, a new finite-size feature was found, related with these tidal effects at the point-mass sector.
+This new feature, unique to spinning objects, comes with a new unknown UV coefficient, which thus provides a new unique probe for gravity and QCD.
+In the present paper we provide in full detail the derivation of all these quadratic-in-spin sectors at the third subleading order (N$^3$LO), for generic compact binaries, and in the most general settings.
+These results constitute the PN state of the art, and we provide the consequent useful GW quantities and observables.
+The derivations are carried out via the EFT of spinning gravitating objects \cite{Levi:2015msa}, and see \cite{Levi:2018nxp,Levi:2017kzq}, which provides a unique independent conceptual framework to tackle general sectors in PN theory, such as those in the present challenging overlap of high-loop and higher-spin orders.
+The overall derivation builds on the public code \texttt{EFTofPNG} introduced in \cite{Levi:2017kzq}, and on extensions of this framework in \cite{Levi:2011eq,Levi:2014sba,Levi:2014gsa,Levi:2015uxa,Levi:2015ixa,Levi:2016ofk, Levi:2019kgk,Levi:2020kvb,Levi:2020uwu,Levi:2020lfn,Kim:2022pou}.